AU-BCE-EE/guidance/DMI API/README.md

 10000: 2023-07-08T07:50:30.944206Z 2023-04-26T08:30:00Z             wind_speed     06060     8.8
 ```

+### Time stamp of DMI data ###

+The time stamp of the DMI data are given in `UTC`.
+The rule of thumb is that the time stamp indicates the end of the interval.
+Assumed, that you have temperature data for every 10 minutes and that the data point is 25.32 °C at time 16:00.
+That means that between 15:50 and 16:00 the average temperature was 25.32 °C. It is the same with hourly, daily, montly and yearly data points.
+Or, assumed that you have daily temperature data and that the data point is -10.00 °C at the date 07-01-2021.
+That means that between 06-01-2021 00:00 and 07-01-2021 00:00 the average temperature was -10.00 °C. The same is true for wind direction, wind speed, relative humidity, etc.
+However for e.g. precipitation, the 10 minute data points are a sum of the fallen precipitation measured within those last 10 minutes.
+The rule regarding the time stamp still applies.

 ## Multiple data requests ##

 It is not possible to make multiple station or parameter etc requests at the same time (error 400), but you can loop the data to solve this.
 An other option would be using the bulk request on DMI (a guide to that might follow later).

 ### Example for multiple parameter IDs ###

 Define the queries that have multiple entries:
 ```R
 req_parameter <- c('temp_dry', 'temp_dew', 'wind_dir')